antmicro/parallella-quickstart/doc/quickstart-guide/source/fpga.rst

 Building the FPGA bitstream and FSBL
 ====================================

 This section describes preparation of the hardware project.
-It is basing on
+It is basing on exemplary project containing Processing System (PS) configuration and its connection to Programmable Logic(PL).
+Epiphany link and HDMI IP cores are placed in PL and connected with PS via AXI bus.
+See following subsection for details.

 Prerequisites
 -------------

-planAhead - tool required to view and reimplement exemplary project.
-It is part of Xilinx ISE Design suite :ref:`xilinx`.
-Version used for creating exemplary project is 14.4, thus at least this version (or newer) is required to work with.
+To view or modify exemplary project Xilinx PlanAhead (version 14.4 or newer) is required.
+See :ref:`xilinx` for details.

 Project
 -------

-Whole project was implemented in Verilog using planAhead software (version 14.4).
-Project can be divided into two parts:
+Whole project was implemented in Verilog (top level and Epiphany link) and VHDL (HDMI IP core) using planAhead software (version 14.4).
+Project can be divided into two main parts:

 #.
-CPU embedded project (containing HDMI IP core)
+CPU embedded project (containing PS configuration and HDMI IP core)
 #.
 Epiphany link (providing interface between CPU and Epiphany chip)

+Both parts are instantiated in top level file (parallella_7020_top.v).

 .. _ready_to_use:

 Project structure
 -----------------

 #.
-Parallella_top.v - Top file
+Parallella__7020_top.v - Top file
 #.
 Parallella.v - Epiphany link
 #.
 System_stub.v - CPU embedded project wrapper